-The assumption of this study is based on the belief that several factors, including education, access to information, perception of the government, and the level of participation in social life influence the level of public awareness about the obligation to pay taxes.
+The assumption of this study is based on the belief that the level of public awareness about the obligation to pay taxes is influenced by a number of factors, including education, access to information, perception of the government, and the level of participation in social life.
 This assumption assumes that people who have a higher level of education, good access to tax information, and a positive perception of government performance are more likely to have better tax awareness (Brink & Wamsler, 2018; Mees et al., 2019; Schaefer et al., 2021).
 In addition, it is assumed that active participation in social activities and community life can strengthen public awareness regarding the positive impact of tax payments on development and public services.
 Thus, this study departs from the assumption that public awareness is the result of a complex interaction between various social, economic, and political factors